Porky & Daffy

+Porky & Daffy is a 1938 American animated comedy short film directed by Bob Clampett.
+The cartoon was released on August 6, 1938.
+It is part of the Looney Tunes series, the 44th cartoon to feature Porky Pig and the fourth cartoon to feature Daffy Duck.
+The cartoon defined the duo's dynamic, contributing to their popularity and establishing a formula that would be used until Daffy was reworked by Chuck Jones and paired with Bugs Bunny.

 Plot

-In the home of Daffy Duck and Porky Pig, Porky's relationship with Daffy is strained, as he is a lazy sloth.
-Porky has found an ad inviting all comers to take on a boxing rooster named The Champ.
-Porky has trouble waking Daffy up, but eventually does so by clanging a dinner platter over his head.
-This causes him to immediately go crazy and start warming up for a boxing match.
+Porky finds a newspaper ad inviting readers to take on a rooster boxer named The Champ.
+Porky manages to wake up Daffy by hitting a dinner platter over his head.
+This causes him to immediately go crazy and start warming up for a boxing match, destroying a bed in the process.

 Later, at a jam-packed boxing ring, Porky volunteers Daffy to fight the Champ after all the other fighters run off scared.
-Despite the fact that he blows off Daffy's XXX sacks of flour (which he used to make himself look more muscular) and acts like a lion, Daffy is unfazed and simply retaliates by acting like a lion tamer, driving him back with a chair and whip.
-After the pelican announcer's longwinded introductions, the fight begins.
-(Daffy: "Sold- to the American Tabasco Company!")
+The Champ is exhausted from having to hold in his muscles with his clothes, but reinvigorates after removing them.
+With a mighty roar, he manages to blow off Daffy's suit, which hides sacks of flour to make him looks muscular, as well as the sacks of flour themselves.
+Daffy is unfazed and simply retaliates by acting like a lion tamer, driving him back with a chair and whip.

-In Round 1, the announcer reminds them "no hitting below the belt", so Daffy raises his shorts to cover all but his head.
+As the match begins, the announcer reminds them "no hitting below the belt", so Daffy raises his shorts to cover all but his head.
 The Champ then blows his shorts off.
 Daffy flees, but with a reminder from Porky, gets on his "tricycle", wheeling through midair, and soon going so fast that the slower Champ cannot keep up, using the advantage to repeatedly punch him.
 Once he is out of sight, the announcer and the Champ look around for Daffy, only to discover he has hidden inside the pelican's beak.
 The Champ beats up the announcer to get to Daffy, finally catching him, only for the duck to fly out of the announcer's beak.
-The Champ then tries to Bribe Daffy with a candy cane, only for the former to clunk the latter with it.
-The Champ then pulls a curtain with CENSORED written.
-After the melee, Daffy lies there unconscious, while the Champ stands there smiling smugly at thinking he's won.

-With him knocked out, Porky is forced to rush back to their home to get the dinner platter to wake him up again before the ten-count.
-Daffy awakens in his frenzy again, and begins ferociously attacking the now-shocked and terrified Champ without regard to his situation, ducking all of his blows eventually knocking him out.
-The announcer counts to ten in a matter of seconds, and Daffy wins the match.
-Daffy wakes him up by clanging the platter, and he goes into a frenzy much like Daffy did.
+The Champ then tries to bribe Daffy with a candy cane, which miraculously succeeds in baiting him into lowering his guard.
+The Champ then beats up Daffy offscreen.
+After the melee, Daffy is unscathed yet asleep, which the Champ believes to be his victory.
+Porky manages to rush home, retrieve the dinner platter and return in 4 seconds to wake up Daffy, who then ferociously attacks Champ, ducking all his attacks and using a baseball bat to return a long-distance punch which knocks out Champ.
+As Daffy wins the match, he adds insult to injury by waking up the Champ with the dinner platter, causing him to go on a similar frenzy.

+Home media

+Porky & Daffy is available on disc 3 of the Porky Pig 101 DVD set.